sanketkharat28/playChess/README.md

 # Chess Multiplayer Game 🎉

-A real-time chess game built with **React, WebSockets, and Chess.js**.
+A real-time chess game built with **React, WebSockets and Chess.js**.

 ## Features
 - Play chess in real-time with another player.